 “The sudden flare up after the apparent obliteration of the disease (indicated), the disease had been reintroduced and had been spread in the Sunday show and during the field meet,” he wrote.
 “It was found that (an incarcerated person) on Nov.
-21 arrived by train from Colusa County, where the epidemic was raging, that he became ill the following day but not did report at sick call, and that he had been assigned to the receiving room with 10 or 12 other prisoners.
-Even though ill, he attended the Sunday morning show and was admitted to the hospital that evening with a temperature of 102 and unmistakable signs of influenza.”
+21 arrived by train from Colusa County, where the epidemic was raging.
+He became ill the following day but not did report at sick call.
+He (also) had been assigned to the receiving room with 10 or 12 other prisoners.
+Even though ill, he attended the Sunday morning show.
+(He) was admitted to the hospital that evening with a temperature of 102 and unmistakable signs of influenza.”

-Because the San Quentin’s women’s ward was kept separate from the men, none of the women contracted influenza at any time during the three outbreaks.
+Because San Quentin’s women’s ward was kept separate, none of the women contracted influenza at any time during the three outbreaks.

 Masks required for incarcerated population